28 Different Types of Weevils With Pictures

 Weevils are a diverse beetle group known for their elongated snouts, which they use to bore into plants and lay their eggs.

-While many types of weevils are considered pests, some different types of weevils are beneficial to the environment.
+While many types of weevils are considered pests, some different ones benefit the environment.
 One such type is the Nodding Thistle Receptacle Weevil.

-The Nodding Thistle Receptacle Weevil, also known as Rhinocyllus conicus, is a type of weevil that is native to Europe but has been introduced to North America as a biological control agent for the invasive nodding thistle plant.
+The Nodding Thistle Receptor Weevil, also known as Rhinocyllus conicus, is a type of weevil native to Europe that has been introduced to North America as a biological control agent for the invasive nodding thistle plant.

 These different types of weevils feed on the developing flowers of the nodding thistle, which prevents the plant from reproducing and spreading.

-Unlike other types of weevils, the Nodding Thistle Receptacle Weevil has a distinctive appearance.
+Unlike other weevils, the Nodding Thistle Receptacle Weevil has a distinctive appearance.

 It is a small black beetle with a rounded body and a long snout.
 Its most notable feature is its curved horns, which resemble the horns of a rhinoceros.